The Latest Science

 Ensuring that the Project operates sustainably and responsibly is our top priority.
 Beginning in 2009, we invested in new science and technical work to evaluate the water resources at the Project area and ensure that the Project would be built and operated without harm to the surrounding environment.

-Over 18 months, the internationally respected environmental firm CH2M HILL conducted a comprehensive, study measuring the vast scale and recharge rate of the aquifer system at the Project area.
+Over 18 months, the internationally respected engineering firm CH2M HILL conducted a comprehensive study measuring the vast scale and recharge rate of the aquifer system at the Project area.
 The study describes a system with a volume of water in storage comparable to Lake Mead, the nation’s largest surface reservoir, and a significant supply of annual recharge.

 This and subsequent studies found that the aquifer system beneath our Cadiz Valley property consists principally of an alluvial, carbonate, and crystalline aquifer; more specifically, gravel-like alluvium, highly permeable dissolved-limestone carbonate rock, and fractured granitic, metamorphic, and volcanic crystalline rock.
 The porous and cavernous nature of this rock contributes significantly to the productivity of the aquifer system.